cncf/tag-security/assessments/projects/thanos/self-assessment.md

 VictoriaMetrics is a fast, cost-effective and  scalable monitoring solution and time series database.

 Key differences:
 VictoriaMetrics(VM) offers a single node and cluster version, which provides simplicity and ease of deployment, while Thanos has a modular system with  several distinct components.
 VM has its own custom storage and compression algorithms, while Thanos uses TSDB.
 VictoriaMetrics uses metricsQL, while Thanos uses PromQL.
 Thanos relies on object storage and replication, while VictoriaMetrics has a cluster version and stores its data on local storage.
 Both systems offer downsampling and customizable retention policies.
-In terms of performance, both systems handle large workloads seamlessly; with Thanos being prefered by some for its modular, customizable features and VictoriaMetrics being preferred by others for its speed, resource efficiency, and utilization of CPU and disk space.
+In terms of performance, both systems handle large workloads seamlessly; with Thanos being prefered by some for its modular and customizable features, and VictoriaMetrics being preferred by others for its speed, resource efficiency, and utilization of CPU and disk space.

 Sources:
 [Thanos vs. VictoriaMetrics](https://last9.io/blog/thanos-vs-victoriametrics/)